Progressive Education: A Personal Perspective

-For Barbara Cervone, progressive education means centering student voice, real-world learning, and strong relationships — prioritizing critical thinking, agency, and purpose over rote instruction.
-Her career has traced the arc of this movement: founding alternative high schools in the 1970s, supporting school innovation through the Rhode Island Foundation in the 1980s, coordinating the largest private investment in American public education in the 1990s, and creating What Kids Can Do to elevate youth voice in the 2000s.
-What follows is a chronicle of the broader movement in which that work took shape.
+The progressive education movement has been the water in which I have swum for five decades: centering student voice, real-world learning, and strong relationships; prioritizing critical thinking, agency, and purpose over rote instruction.
+My career has traced the arc of this movement: founding alternative high schools in the 1970s, supporting school innovation through the Rhode Island Foundation in the 1980s, coordinating the largest private investment in American public education in the 1990s, and creating What Kids Can Do to elevate youth voice in the 2000s.

 The intellectual lineage of progressive schools extends back to the late 19th and early 20th centuries.
 John Dewey (1859–1952) is often considered the founder of American progressive education, championing democratic learning environments and hands-on, experiential curricula.
 Yet Dewey was far from alone.
 Francis Parker, called the “father of progressive education” before Dewey, pioneered child-centered instruction in the late 1800s.
 Maria Montessori and Rudolf Steiner shaped alternatives to conventional pedagogy from Italy and Germany.
 And Paulo Freire’s Pedagogy of the Oppressed (1968) introduced critical, dialogic frameworks that resonated deeply with social justice–minded American educators.